Check out the Latest Articles:

 #5 Have no fear of failure, don’t worry too much

 It took me a long time to accept failure as what it is: an inevitable challenge that is a ubiquitous part of my life, from the past to the present.
 Failing can be painful and everyone could do without, but in the end it’s just an experience that helps you to do better in the future.
-Many of my biggest failures had opened my eyes for new possibilities and gave me the courage to start something new.
+Many of my biggest failures had opened my eyes to new possibilities and gave me the courage to start something new.

 The only possible way to avoid any failure would be by not even trying, which is comparable – at least to me – with not having lived at all.
 Therefore, it’s so important to stop worrying about failure as the biggest failure of all, is the irreversible mistake of not having tried at all, which equals to not being able to make the most of your life.